-Visual Snow Syndrome (often referred to as 'VS') is a rare neurological condition that primarily affects an individual’s vision, but can also affect their hearing and cognitive functioning.
+Visual Snow Syndrome ('VS') is a rare but devastating neurological condition that can affect an individual’s vision, hearing, and cognitive functioning.
 A landmark study published in 2014 proposed diagnostic criteria for the syndrome and provides the best definition of VS. According to the study, patients must have:

 - Visual snow (i.e. dynamic, continuous, tiny dots in their entire visual field) for three months, and

 - At least two of the following four categories of additional symptoms (which are explained and visualised on the symptoms page):